-The Faculty Senate essentially consists of all “regular” SCU faculty; specifically, (1) all tenured and tenure-track faculty except for administrators at or above the level of dean of a school or college; (2) all senior lecturers and lecturers; and (3) all other faculty on greater than half-time appointments who receive an academic year contract, except visiting faculty.
+The Faculty Senate essentially consists of all “regular” SCU faculty; specifically, (1) all tenured and tenure-track faculty (cf. Faculty Handbook, Section 3.1.1.) except for administrators at or above the level of dean of a school or college; (2) all faculty with renewable term or continuing appointments; and (3) all other faculty on at least half-time appointments who receive an academic year contract, except visiting faculty.

 The Faculty Senate Council is a representative body, which includes members representing each academic department in the university as well as the Law School and the Jesuit School of Theology; the officers of the Faculty Senate (President, President-elect and Past President) and four at-large members.
 Details can be found in the Faculty Senate Bylaws.